Skip to content

 Section titled “How does operator homologation work after PTCRB?”

-Once PTCRB obtained, each operator typically adds their own specific requirements (Verizon OPC, AT&T NDD, T-Mobile 5G SA, etc.).
+Once PTCRB obtained, each operator typically adds their own specific requirements (Verizon Open Development, AT&T Network Ready, T-Mobile, etc.).
 Timing and cost vary by operator.
 It is possible to target a few priority operators rather than all.

 Complete commercial lifetime + typically 5 to 10 years after end of production.
 PTCRB and operators may request access to test reports, IMEI traceability, and firmware revision history.

-Section titled “What happens with PTCRB test plan evolutions?”
+Section titled “What happens with PTCRB requirement evolutions?”

 Sources & references